 Today, however, UV is armed with relationships not only with retail but with every transactional platform – from iTunes and Google to every cable system in Canada to Amazon to airline to Canada’s independent and chain cinemas.
 With its new warehouse facility on stream, UV is not giving up on the DVD and Blu-ray market, which remains a steady provider of cash flow.

 “We could talk about the past forever but with business models changing daily it doesn’t matter that we sold a million DVD season sets of Corner Gas,” adds Gross, a former rock critic and writer with a Seinfeld credit under his belt.
 “It’s more important to a producer to say that we can platform a film a dozen different ways in both English and French Canada.”

-With that in mind it should be noted that several international shingles trust their Canadian catalogues and new releases to UV, including Magnolia Pictures, Film Movement, Kino Lorber, Arrow, Synapse Broadway Video and Vinegar Syndrome.
+With that in mind it should be noted that several international shingles trust their Canadian catalogues and new releases to UV, including the Criterion Collection, Magnolia Pictures, Film Movement, Kino Lorber, Arrow, Synapse Broadway Video and Vinegar Syndrome.

 As for the future, UV will continue to burrow into the niches that are supported by loyal consistent audiences – whether it’s ethnic or genre-based content.

 About Jonathan Gross